 Step Three – Get cash.
 We pay you same-day on your invoices, giving you the cash you need to meet payroll, catch up on bills or invest in new resources.
 We’ll make sure your customer pays the invoice so that you can focus on your business.

 Business loans and business lines of credit can be good funding solutions if you have time to wait and won’t be in need of additional financing anytime soon.
-Often, it can take months to get approved and funded.
+Often, it can take weeks or months to get approved and funded.
 If your business starts expanding and needs more financing, it might be difficult to obtain from a bank as debt is created on your balance sheet.

 TCI Business Capital has provided factoring company services to businesses throughout New Mexico since 1994, including:

 To learn more about TCI Business Capital’s invoice factoring programs call (800) 707-4845.

 New Mexico is home to just over 2 million people.
 The largest city is Albuquerque and accounts for more than 25 percent of the state’s total population.
 Other large cities include the state capital of Santa Fe, and Las Cruces and Rio Rancho.

 The state is composed of three main regions: the Great Plains, the Rocky Mountains, and the Basin and Range Region.
 There are a few rivers and lakes in New Mexico.
 In fact, lakes and rivers make up about .002 percent of the surface area making it the lowest water-to-land ratio in the nation.
 The few lakes and rivers that are known in the state include Rio Grande, Pecos River, Navajo Reservoir, Elephant Butte Reservoir, and Conchas Lake.